levkk/rwf/docs/docs/models/migrations.md

 !!! note
-    Having the "down" migration is technically optional but is very helpful in case the migration doesn't work in production and you need to revert your changes and try again.
+    Having the "down" migration is technically optional but is very helpful in case the migration doesn't work in production, and you need to revert your changes and try again.
     Additionally, without the correct "down" migration, commands like `migrate flush` won't work correctly.

-For example, if we want to add a `"users"` table to our database, we can write the following migration:
+For example, if you want to add a `"users"` table to your database, you can write the following migration:

 === "Up migration"
     ```postgresql